monocilindro/Awesome-Hydrospatial/README.md

 - [ON&T Magazine](https://www.oceannews.com/magazine) Ocean News & Technology is a publication of TSC Strategic.
 - [Multibeam.net ](http://www.multibeam.net/) News about high resolution seabed mapping
 - [Hydrospatial, the extension of Hydrography](https://storymaps.arcgis.com/stories/418dde64aff54c41b2d94efffc6ba6c0?play%3Dtrue%26speed%3Dmedium) is an Storymap focused on the Hydrospatial movement.
+- [UT-2](https://ut-2.com/), Underwater Technology-2, is an online magazine about subsea equipment and unterwater robotics.

 ### Youtube and Vimeo channels
 - [Center for Coastal and Ocean Mapping/Joint Hydrographic Center](https://vimeo.com/ccomjhc) presentations and seminars videos on Vimeo